loharvikas/fyle-interview-intern-backend/README.md

 ## Migrations

-In order to run migrations you will have to stop existing running fyle-interview-intern-backend-core container, and run the following commands as per requirement
+In order to run migrations you will have to stop the existing running fyle-interview-intern-backend-core container and run the following commands as per the requirement

 ### Run migrations